 - Create a loss of confidence in the government’s ability to run efficiently without disruption from dishonest and untrustworthy contractors

 Through the False Claims Act, there is a process of reporting fraud that must be rigorously followed.
 Reporting government fraud is a complicated matter.
-Attorneys Jay Holland and Timothy Maloney — shareholders at the law firm of Joseph, Greenwald & Laake — have the skills and experience level to help you navigate through the legal system, while seeking to protect your rights.
+Attorney Jay Holland has the skills and experience level necessary to help you navigate through the legal system, while seeking to protect your rights.

 You Chose To Speak Up.
 Let Us Help Protect You.